miraicortou/ascii_dotfiles/README.md

-throw everything on you .config and good luck making shit work
+throw everything on your .config and good luck making shit work